-Technology unit training for new employees The IIJ Technology Unit provides on-the-job training for new employees assigned to the Technology Department.
+New employees training conducted jointly by service departments IIJ provides Joint Newcomer Training for its Service Divisions, which is employee-driven OJT for new employees assigned to technical divisions.
 For each theme, employees decide while making ideas on the spot what knowledge the job requires, and the employee who knows the most about the theme serves as the lecturer.
 This program run across departments and is open to mid-career employees as well as employees outside the Technology Unit.
 IIJ Bootcamp The IIJ Bootcamp hands-on workshop is organized by on-site employees for the purpose of getting in touch with various technologies beyond the boundaries of the areas they usually deal with.
 At the workshops, engineers who use the technology in the field serve as instructors, and participants gain access to the most up-to-date information and technology and practical information and technology.
 Employees also voluntarily hold workshops such as the Training to Make Work Easier and How to Create Teams that Generate Innovation workshops to increase their motivation, and run workshops on the latest technologies and topics of interest to them, and participation across departments is also welcome.
 Technical workshop This business matching initiative connects engineers wanting to make products while trying out new technologies with internal business challenges.
 The goals of the initiative are to improve practical technological capabilities through experimentation in cooperation with the employees involved and to develop ideas for solutions to challenges for the development of more valuable products and services.
 Osechi Study Session This cross-sectoral workshop has continued for over ten years, handling many different themes not limited to only technological departments - like osechi which are a group of traditional Japanese New Year's foods.
 It gives employees opportunities to present and discuss diverse themes including new technologies and methodologies.
 Participants can share practical technological information such as the results of assessments that have been actually used in services and development.